T0NG-J/HTB-Writeup/Easy Machines/Cap/README.md

 ![image](https://user-images.githubusercontent.com/58801547/134892923-ea7602b9-a1f9-45a9-9f8c-bf704b5f3f30.png)

-After discovery how this web-application works the data page contain logging of packet and store to pcap file order with and index it seem to have **broken access control** here, then I try to change index of data page by increase, decrease it and found this 0.pcap file as image below.
+After discovery how this web-application works the data page contain logging of packet and store to pcap file in order and index it seem to have **broken access control** here, then I try to change index of data page by increase, decrease it and found this 0.pcap file as image below.

 ![image](https://user-images.githubusercontent.com/58801547/134893920-02c85de2-5fb5-4427-9475-193e9df7e1f1.png)
 ![image](https://user-images.githubusercontent.com/58801547/134894615-948e098f-a168-4528-8685-5820cadd1c1d.png)